-To deal with this complex issue, the Massachusetts Office of Coastal Zone Management (CZM), along with the Massachusetts Bays Program, led the development of the Massachusetts Aquatic Invasive Species Management Plan in 2002 and continues to lead the Massachusetts AIS Working Group, which is responsible for implementing the plan.
+To deal with this complex issue, the Massachusetts Office of Coastal Zone Management (CZM), along with the Massachusetts Bays Program, led the development of the Massachusetts Aquatic Invasive Species Management Plan in 2002 and continues to work closely with the Massachusetts AIS Working Group, which is responsible for implementing the plan.

 - Learn more about why AIS are a problem.

 - Learn about and download the Massachusetts Aquatic Invasive Species Management Plan.

 - View a summary of Aquatic Nuisance Species (ANS) laws in Massachusetts from the Northeast Aquatic Nuisance Species Panel website.